OVERVIEW

 ADMISSIONS

-Safety Notice: WGU and the College of Health Professions (CHP) are committed to the health, safety, and well-being of all patients, community members, and key stakeholders that interact with WGU students at various clinical/host sites.
+Safety Notice: WGU and the Leavitt School of Health are committed to the health, safety, and well-being of all patients, community members, and key stakeholders that interact with WGU students at various clinical/host sites.
 Interactions might include direct patient interaction, observation experiences, laboratory experiences, project development, or conducting research.
-Standard compliance verification for students in applicable CHP programs is required to protect the public, meet CHP program expectations, reasonably assure compliance with state regulatory board requirements, meet WGU’s contractual and legal obligations with clinical partners, and support WGU’s mission to prepare students who will be qualified to enter their desired field.
-Compliance items may include, but are not limited to, background checks, immunizations, and drug screens as needed.

 Get Your Enrollment Checklist